olivermanz/ttn-java-model/README.md

 The model has been constructed by reverse engineering example calls to my API.
 So there is margin for error.

-# Beware
+# Payload
-The model is generic and does not implement decoded payload.
-But because it is present it is important to configure Jackson not to fail on unknown properties.
-You will also need to add JavaTimeModule to the mapper.
+The model is generic.
+Decoded payload is implemented as JsonNode so that it can handle different types of sensors.

 # MapperFactory
 A Jackson Mapper known to work can be obtained by using the Factory provided with this model.
+If want to generate your own : it is a good idea to set FAIL_ON_UNKNOWN_PROPERTIES to false since there maybe additional fields that I did not catch while building the model.

 # Jackson
 The Jackson stuff has scope provided in this project!